alanhogan/CustomTimer/README.md

 [Its home page][home] is actually the first post (besides the home page) to ever appear on my website, [alanhogan.com](https://alanhogan.com/), which was then alanjhogan.com.

 **[Download the installer there.][home]** Windows will block it from running, but you can ask it nicely and it will ignore the fact that I never "signed" the code.
 (I am the unknown developer!)

+Currently it is entirely © Alan J. Hogan, although I allow free distribution of it and could probably be persuaded to apply a liberal open-source license if anyone cares.
+It’s not like this is a super advanced piece of technology; it’s just the first C# program I ever wrote.
+Currently the the copyright license spelled out in the "About" dialog is essentially equivalent to Creative Commons Attribution-NonCommercial-NoDerivatives.

 [home]: https://alanhogan.com/customtimer "CustomTimer home page"